dmtrKovalenko/date-io/README.md

 ### Typescript

-The project itself written in typescript, so we are providing our own typescript defenitions.
-But for the **moment** users its required to add `esModuleInterop` and `allowSyntheticDefaultImports` to your `tsconfig.json`
+The project itself written in typescript, so we are providing our own typescript definitions.
+But for the **moment** and **date-fns** users it is required to add `esModuleInterop` and `allowSyntheticDefaultImports` to your `tsconfig.json`

 ```json
 {